 Made the Gujarati way, with sugar, these rotis taste fabulous.
 Do I need to tell you I love them to bits? 🙂

 What’s more, these rotis travel well, too.
 If let to cool fully and packed in a clean, air-tight box, they keep well for upto five days.
 Any wonder, then, why Gujjus carry these theplas with them on long train journeys?

 Make them sans the sugar, and they make for one of the healthiest lunches you could ever have.
-You could reduce the quantity of oil you use in the theplas, too, if you want.
+You could use jaggery instead, too.

 I tried making these beauties at home, for the first ever time.
 I learnt how to, from our relatives, who are visiting from Ahmedabad.
 I absolutely had to, before the winter here completely comes to an end.
 I am happy to report that they turned out gorgeous – just perfect!

 - 1-1/4 cups bajri atta (pearl millet flour – I used store-bought flour)

 - 3/4 cup whole wheat flour (I used flour ground at the mill from whole wheat)

 - 2 tablespoons gram flour (besan)

 - Salt to taste